LakeMLB: Data Lake Machine Learning Benchmark: Abstract

 \section{Abstract}

-Modern data lakes have emerged as foundational platforms for large-scale machine learning, enabling flexible storage of heterogeneous data and structured analytics through table-oriented abstractions.
+Data lakes have become a fundamental platform for large-scale machine learning by enabling flexible management of heterogeneous data.
 Despite their growing importance, standardized benchmarks for evaluating machine learning performance in data lake environments remain scarce.
-To address this gap, we present \textbf{LakeMLB} (Data \textbf{Lake} \textbf{M}achine \textbf{L}earning \textbf{B}enchmark), designed for the most common multi-source, multi-table scenarios in data lakes.
-LakeMLB focuses on two representative multi-table scenarios, \textit{Union} and \textit{Join}, and provides three real-world datasets for each scenario, covering government open data, finance, Wikipedia, and online marketplaces.
-The benchmark supports three representative integration strategies: pre-training-based, data augmentation-based, and feature augmentation-based approaches.
-We conduct extensive experiments with state-of-the-art tabular learning methods, offering insights into their performance under complex data lake scenarios.
+To address this gap, we present \textbf{LakeMLB} (Data \textbf{Lake} \textbf{M}achine \textbf{L}earning \textbf{B}enchmark), the first benchmark designed for multi-table machine learning in data lakes.
+LakeMLB focuses on two representative scenarios, \textit{Union} and \textit{Join}, and provides six real-world datasets spanning diverse domains.
+It supports three representative multi-table learning paradigms: pre-training, data augmentation, and feature augmentation, together with standardized data splits and evaluation protocols.
+We conduct extensive experiments with state-of-the-art tabular learning methods and provide insights into their performance across different data lake scenarios.
 We release both datasets and code to facilitate rigorous research on machine learning in data lake ecosystems; the benchmark is available at \url{https://github.com/zhengwang100/LakeMLB}.